 SoFi’s automated investing features come with no management fee and free financial advice.
-This is a huge perk compared to your parent’s investment advice that almost always came with a fee and a hidden agenda.
+This is a huge perk compared to the financial advice your parents got that almost always came with a fee and a hidden agenda.
 SoFi is under the impression that financial education and access is a right, not a privilege.

 So, what are my options with automated investing?
 The answer to this depends on your goals.